-1. What is the UN-REDD Programme?
+Q: What is the UN-REDD Programme?

 The UN-REDD Programme is the United Nations Collaborative initiative on Reducing Emissions from Deforestation and forest Degradation (REDD) in developing countries.
-The Programme was launched in September 2008 to assist developing countries prepare and implement national REDD+ strategies, and builds on the convening role and technical expertise of the Food and Agriculture Organization of the United Nations (FAO), the United Nations Development Programme (UNDP) and the United Nations Environment Programme (UNEP).
+The Programme was launched in September 2008 to assist developing countries prepare and implement national REDD+ strategies, and builds on the convening power and expertise of the Food and Agriculture Organization of the United Nations (FAO), the United Nations Development Programme (UNDP) and the United Nations Environment Programme (UNEP).
 Press release: Programme launch

-The Programme currently supports REDD+ readiness activities in 49 partner countries across Africa, Asia-Pacific and Latin America.
+The Programme currently supports REDD+ readiness activities in nine pilot countries and 13 partner countries across Africa, Asia-Pacific and Latin America (see Q&A below for the difference between pilot and partner countries).
+List of pilot and partner countries